memtech/memphistechnology.org/source/_posts/2018-08-23-dev-memphis.md

 ---
-title: "Introducing DevMemphis, A new Technical Meetup for Memphis Software Developers"
+title: "Introducing DevMemphis, A new Technical User Group for Memphis Software Developers"
 tags:
     - memtech
     - memphis